 Boating is a favorite activity of the many people who visit the Refuge.
 Boating activities including kayaking, canoeing, fishing, and air boating.
 No boat ramps or launches are located on the Refuge.
 Boat ramps located nearby are Tedders Boat Ramp, DeLeon Springs State Park or the Highland Park Fish Camp.
 Tedders is located on the DeLeon Springs Run north of the Refuge and south of the DeLeon Springs State Park.
 Kayak and canoe rentals are available at DeLeon Springs State Park.
 Highland Park Fish Camp is located on the Norris Dead River on Highland Park Road.

-Guided bird walks are held monthly during the cooler season from October to April on the fourth Wednesday of each month.
-Many Audubon groups also hold bird walks on the Refuge throughout the year and a portion of the annual Audubon Christmas bird count takes place on the refuge.
+Many Audubon groups hold bird walks on the Refuge throughout the year and a portion of the annual Audubon Christmas bird count takes place on the refuge.

 Many people come to the Refuge to look at or photograph nature.
 Because of the diversity of wildlife and beautiful natural landscapes found on the Refuge it is a perfect place for these activities.
 Photography is often combined with many recreational activities at the Refuge.